ahgroup/DSAIRM/README.md

 For feedback, bug reports etc., use the packages' github site https://github.com/ahgroup/DSAIRM

 ## Contributors
 This R package is developed and maintained by [Andreas Handel](http://handelgroup.publichealth.uga.edu/).
-The following individuals have made contributions to this package: Sina Solaimanpour, Henok Woldu.
+The following individuals have made contributions to this package: Spencer Hall, Sina Solaimanpour, Henok Woldu.